 University Study in Prague

 One semester into my studies at Charles University, my husband—who was teaching English meanwhile—decided to go ahead and finish his degree.
-He applied at another local university, Anglo American College, located right off of Malostranske Namesti in Prague 1.
+He applied at another local university, Anglo American University, located right off of Malostranske Namesti in Prague 1.
 This school grants bachelor’s and master’s degrees in a variety of subjects, with all courses in English.
-The school has turned out to be a perfect choice, offering a small student body with low professor to student ratio, which allows for an intimate setting on a campus made up of two adjunct buildings with medieval styled doorways but completely modern and spacious facilities.
+The school has turned out to be a perfect choice, offering a small student body with a low professor to student ratio, which allows for an intimate setting on a campus made up of two adjunct buildings with medieval styled doorways but completely modern and spacious facilities.
 The application process for direct enrollment was simple enough—he emailed an advisor at the college, expressing interest, and was invited to come in for a meeting to start things off.
 Scholarships and work-study opportunities are both available.

 My one year of study was undertaken at Charles University, in the Arts and Philosophy faculty, located right off the Staromestska metro stop on Line A. If you have Czech fluency or at least a good command of Czech, you can apply to take courses with the other Czech students, with lectures delivered in Czech, and the reason to do this would be because these courses are FREE!
 But these free classes are only available to students till the age of 27.
-Even FAMU, the world renowned film school in Prague, offers the same opportunity for masters students who can take the courses in Czech.
-Of course both schools offer courses in English.
-Even if you don’t take classes at any of the schools, take a look inside the buildings if you get a chance, and look for bulletin boards where you will find an interesting array of contact information for students interested in language tandems (conversation exchanges), flat shares, tutoring, traveling companions, and other opportunities.
+Even FAMU, the world renowned-film school in Prague, offers the same opportunity for masters students who can take the courses in Czech.
+Of course, both schools offer courses in English.
+Even if you don’t take classes at any of the schools, take a look inside the buildings if you get a chance, and look for bulletin boards where you will find an interesting array of contact information for students interested in language tandems (conversation exchanges), apartment shares, tutoring, traveling companions, and other opportunities.
 Also, the cafeterias and pubs in both schools are great places get really cheap and tasty food and beer.
-Just put on a back pack and no one will really notice (or care) that you aren’t a student.
+Just put on a backpack and no one will really notice (or care) that you aren’t a student.